Jolak5/kanban-copy/books/m4_full_website.md

 - Make sure that when you click on any of the links, the main area changes to display only one of the three content sections.
 (Hint: you can simply add and remove CSS classes to display or hide the content.)
 - To change the contents of the page, don't use any library or framework, use only plain JavaScript and CSS.
 - Display the current date below the navigation bar.
-For this requirement you can use a library like [Luxon](https://moment.github.io/luxon/docs/manual/install.html).
+For this requirement you should use a library - [Luxon](https://moment.github.io/luxon/docs/manual/install.html).
   - See the article [Get the current date and time](https://moment.github.io/luxon/docs/manual/tour.html#get-the-current-date-and-time).

 ### Need a big picture?